-Master of Arts and Master of Science degrees: Thirty units (36 units for the Master of Science in Counseling degree) of approved 100- or 200-numbered courses earned in graduate standing, at least 24 of which must be completed in residence.
+Thirty units (36 units for the Master of Science in Counseling degree) of approved 100- or 200-numbered courses earned in graduate standing, at least 24 of which must be completed in residence.
 At least 12 units must be in 200-numbered courses.
 Not more than a total of 6 units in approved extension and transfer courses may be used to satisfy the minimum 30 units required for the degree.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 30 units required for the degree.
-Credit earned by correspondence is not acceptable.
-Not more than a total of 6 units in courses numbered 199, 297, and 298 will be accepted for credit toward the degree.
+Not more than a total of 6 units in courses numbered 297 and 298 will be accepted for credit toward the degree.
 Master of Business Administration degree:

 Fifty-four units of 200-numbered courses specified by the School of Business Administration at least 30 of which must be completed in residence.
 Not more than 24 units of approved transfer credit is acceptable for this degree.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 54 units for the degree.
 Credit earned by correspondence is unacceptable.
-Not more than a total of 6 units in Course 298, Special Study, will be accepted for credit toward the degree.
+Not more than a total of 6 units in Course 297, Research, and Course 298, Special Study, will be accepted for credit toward the degree.
 Master of City Planning Fifty-six units of approved 100- or 200-numbered courses earned in graduate standing, at least 30 of which must be completed in residence.
 Courses required to remove undergraduate deficiencies are in addition to the minimum 56 units for the degree.
 Credit earned by correspondence is unacceptable.
-Not more than a total of 9 units in courses 297A, 297B, and 298 will be accepted for credit toward the degree.
+Not more than a total of 9 units in courses 297 and 298 will be accepted for credit toward the degree.
 Master of Social Work degree: